codespin-ai/codespin/README.md

 #### Executing code in Prompt Files

 The exec directive executes a command and replaces the line with the output of the command.
-This powerful techique can be used to make your templates smarter.
+This powerful technique can be used to make your templates smarter.

 For example, if you want to include the diff of a file in your prompt, you could do this: